tago-io/decoders/README.md

 1. **Create a new folder:**
    - Navigate to [`./decoders/network/`](./decoders/network/) and create a new folder named after your network decoder.

 2. **Create the manifest file:**
    - Inside this folder, create a `network.jsonc` file.
 Follow the structure defined in [`network.json`](./schema/network.json).

 3. **Create version folders:**
    - For each version of your network decoder, create a new folder inside your network decoder's folder.
 Name the folder with the version number.
+   - The pattern utilized for versioning is the [SemVer](https://semver.org/)

 4. **Create version manifest files:**
    - Inside each version folder, create a `manifest.jsonc` file.
 Follow the structure defined in [`network_details.json`](./schema/network_details.json).